belldandu/PIAPS2E/README.md

 ### What literary language will i need to know to help?
 If you can read this then you are fine.
 Translation/Multilingual versions will be created later.

+### Will this be cross-platform?
+Yes.
+We will start out with linux then move to android, windows, mac, ios and others.